ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Indexes/indexes-list-view.markdown

      * Setting _'Resume indexing'_
      * Restarting the server
      * Reloading the database (by disabling-enabling the database).
+     * Resume indexing from the client code.
+See [resume index](../../../client-api/operations/maintenance/indexes/start-index).

 * `Disabled`
    * New data is not being indexed.
    * Queries will be stale as new data is not indexed.
    * The indexing process will resume only when setting _'Enable indexing'_.
-     It will _not_ automatically resume upon restarting the server or reloading the database.
+     It will Not automatically resume upon restarting the server or reloading the database.
+   * Can also resume indexing from the client code.
+See [enable index](../../../client-api/operations/maintenance/indexes/enable-index).

 * `Idle`
    * An __auto-index__ becomes idle when the time difference between its last-query-time and